Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The community walk was great.
-We also visited a local Community Garden on a field trip.
+N/A - diverse backgrounds made sharing ideas very easy.

 Has this kit prompted any new food related initiatives within your school?
-Not yet.
-Hopefully next time I use the kit we can do this.
+N/A

 Helpful Report